ezzywezzy/CS20-S16-lab07/README.md

 As a reminder, there are two different ways we can draw graphics with Turtles: relative, and absolute.

--   When we use the functions: forward(distance), backward(distance), right(angle), and left(angle), we are doing <b>relative</b> movements with the turtle.
-Where the turtle ends up, and which way it is pointing <em>depends on where the turtle was, and which way it was pointing</em> before we made the function call.
+-   When we use the functions: `forward(distance)`, `backward(distance)`, `right(angle)`, and `left(angle)`, we are doing **relative** movements with the turtle.
+Where the turtle ends up, and which way it is pointing *depends on where the turtle was, and which way it was pointing* before we made the function call.
--   When we use goto(x,y) we tell the turtle exactly where to go.
-Where it ends up does NOT depend on where the turtle was before the goto(x,y) call was done.
-In the same way, we can force the turtle to point in a certain direction by using setheading(angle).
-These are *absolute* commmands, since they specify absolutely what the new turtle's state should be and **do not depend on where the turtle was, and which way it was pointing** before we make the function call.
+-   When we use `goto(x,y)` we tell the turtle exactly where to go.
+Where it ends up does NOT depend on where the turtle was before the `goto(x,y)` call was done.
+In the same way, we can force the turtle to point in a certain direction by using `setheading(angle)`.
+These are **absolute** commmands, since they specify absolutely what the new turtle's state should be and *do not depend on where the turtle was, and which way it was pointing* before we make the function call.

-In this drawPolygon() function, we tell the turtle exactly where to go in the Cartesian plane—we call this using "absolute" movements.
+In this `drawPolygon()` function, we tell the turtle exactly where to go in the Cartesian plane—we call this using "absolute" movements.

 Again, as a reminder:

--   The goto() function takes two parameters, x and y, which indicate exactly where the turtle should go.
+-   The `goto()` function takes two parameters, x and y, which indicate exactly where the turtle should go.
--   The setheading() function takes one argument, which is an angle in degrees that the turtle should face.
+-   The `setheading()` function takes one argument, which is an angle in degrees that the turtle should face.
 The angles are the same as those on the unit circle, and are specified in degrees.
 -   Notice the use of the for loop and the range function to draw all the lines—or almost all the lines—on the polygon.

-Just below the drawPolygon function, there is a tryIt() function.
+Just below the `drawPolygon` function, there is a `tryIt()` function.
 This is a function that starts out with every line commented out except for the one that creates a Turtle named Sheila.

-Near the bottom of the file, you'll find an if test that compares `__name__=="__main__"` and inside that if test there is a commented out call to the tryIt() function.
+Near the bottom of the file, you'll find an if test that compares `__name__=="__main__"` and inside that if test there is a commented out call to the `tryIt()` function.
 Uncomment this call.

-You can then "uncomment" one line at a time of the code inside the tryIt() function to see various polygons being drawn.
-Uncomment one of the lines, run the file and try running the lab07Funcs.py file.
+You can then "uncomment" one line at a time of the code inside the `tryIt()` function to see various polygons being drawn.
+Uncomment one of the lines, run the file and try running the `lab07Funcs.py` file.

 You'll notice that you get a polygon that is missing one side.

-Now, fix the drawPolygon function.
+Now, fix the `drawPolygon` function.
 There are at least two ways to go about it:

--   One way is to find the location in the definition of drawPolygon indicated by @@@, and add a line of code there.
+-   One way is to find the location in the definition of `drawPolygon` indicated by @@@, and add a line of code there.
 -   Another way is to adjust some other part of the file.
 Either method is fine, as long as the result ends up drawing a regular polygon, according to the "contract" in the comments that appear just before the function.

-Once drawPolygon is working, move on to drawStar.
-Try uncommenting the lines in tryIt() one at a time that call drawStar().
+Once `drawPolygon` is working, move on to `drawStar`.
+Try uncommenting the lines in `tryIt()` one at a time that call `drawStar()`.
 You should see that the call when n=3 does nothing, but the call when n=5 or n=6 will give you a five or six pointed star.

 Once that is all working, you are ready for the next step.

-Step 10: Generalizing the drawStar function
+Step 10: Generalizing the `drawStar` function
 -------------------------------------------

-The drawStar function has one drawback: although (0,0) doesn't exactly appear in the function, in a sense the "idea" that the star is drawn centered at (0,0) is nevertheless <em>hard coded</em> in the drawStar function.
+The `drawStar` function has one drawback: although (0,0) doesn't exactly appear in the function, in a sense the "idea" that the star is drawn centered at (0,0) is nevertheless *hard coded* in the drawStar function.
 To make the function more general, what we need to do is add parameters x and y, and then add those values in, every time we make a call to the "goto" function of the Turtle.

-Find the place in the file where there is a comment indicating you should add the function drawStarAtXY().
+Find the place in the file where there is a comment indicating you should add the function `drawStarAtXY()`.

 Read the comment, and then follow the instructions there to create this function.